Night music (Bartók): Development of Night music in Bartók's output

 Starting in the summer of 1915, Bartók (by that time 34 years old) undertook collection trips of Slovakian folk music in the country while staying in the mansion of Gombossy, the chief forester of the comitatus Zólyom, near the town of Kisgaram (now Hronec in central Slovakia).
 The forester had a fourteen-year-old daughter, Klára, whom Denijs Dille later described as of lively intelligence and openness of character and at fourteen coquettish, strong-willed and mischievous.
 She went along on Bartók's trips and although she played piano, we can assume that her stimulating support soon extended beyond the musical level.
 She was not only musically but also literary inclined and showed the composer a number of her poems, all in a late Romantic style: pathetic, egocentric, sentimental, hysteric.
 In short, entirely alien to Bartók's modernism.
 Nonetheless, Bartók was quite impressed.
 In a single day, on 6 February 1916, he wrote the music to one of them, "Here down in the valley".
 Given the text, the traditional Lied was a better idiom than a fully modernist song.
 Bartók is said to have been ready to leave his wife and his five-year-old son to marry Klára.
 She refused, even her friend Wanda Gleiman, author of one song in Op.
 15, could not convince her.
 By October 1916 he ended his correspondence with Klára.
 Much later Bartók admitted the texts of his songs Op.
 15 are "not particularly good"; Klára's spell had worn off.
 He wanted to publish them but only if his publisher would not mention the authors of the texts.
 As his publisher was afraid of copyright breach, it was left unpublished until 1958.
 In the first editions Bartók himself and the accomplished hungarian poet Ady Endre were suggested as the hidden text writer.
-Denijs Dille discovered the true authorship from interviews with both girls in the late 1970s, shortly before their passing.
+Denijs Dille discovered the true authorship from interviews with both girls in the late 1970s, shortly before their deaths.